iamdcj/javascripts/core/asynchronicity/promises/methods/instance/README.md

 # Resoluton Methods

-Each promise instance comes with a number of members, these methods can be used to deal with the outcome of a settled promise - whether that be a failed, or a successful outcome.
+Each promise instance comes with a number of methods - these methods can be used to deal with the outcome of a settled promise - whether that be a `resolve`d or `reject`ed outcome.

 ### `then`